 Floods are the number one natural disaster in the U.S., and all 50 states have experienced flooding within the past 5 years according to the National Flood Insurance Program (NFIP).
 You might think that your vehicle can survive through a giant puddle or flowing water, but even 12 inches of water can be extremely dangerous for you and your car.
 A foot of water can float your vehicle.
 Two feet of water can carry away SUVs and pick-up trucks.
 Can you imagine what three feet of water could do?
 Because water can quickly rise and flood your car in minutes, it’s important to understand the dangers of driving in high waters and through seemingly shallow puddles.

-It isn’t just car damage you have to worry about.
-Your home and even your life could be at risk, too.
+But it isn’t just car damage you have to worry about.
+Your home and even your life could also be at risk.
 According to the National Weather Service, an average of 82 people die from flash floods in the U.S. every year.
 This is because your car’s tires can act as flotation devices that carry you and your car away.
-If the water is flowing quickly enough, you could be swept away in your vehicle without any control of the steering wheel.
-In the worst-case scenario, your car could even flip over—with you in it.
+Also, if the water is flowing quickly enough, you could be swept away in your vehicle without any control of the steering wheel.
+In the worst-case scenario, your car could flip over—with you in it.

-- First and foremost, stay calm in any situation and always prioritize your safety over your car’s.
+- First and foremost, stay calm in any situation.
+Always prioritize your safety over your car’s.
 Your car can be replaced, but you can’t.

 - The best way to prevent any damage or injury is to simply avoid crossing flooded roads, canyons or ditches by car or on foot.
 You can do this by pulling over to higher ground or taking an alternative route.

-- If you have driven through still water or a puddle that has gone above your car’s rims, you should make sure your brakes are still working properly.
+- If you have driven through still water or a puddle that has gone above your car’s rims, check to make sure your brakes are working properly.
 Test them on a clear, dry patch of road at a low speed.
-If you discover that they are wet and not working well, you will need to dry them.
+If they are wet and not working well, you need to dry them.
 Air them out by applying gentle pressure and braking slowly when coming to a stop.
-Remember, do not slam on your brakes and drive cautiously until you’re certain they’re working correctly again.
+Remember, do not slam on your brakes.
+Drive cautiously until you’re certain they’re working correctly again.

 - If your vehicle gets caught in rising water, exit immediately and get to higher ground.
 If your car starts to submerge, the doors may not open.
 Try exiting through a window by rolling it down or breaking it with your car keys or a detachable headrest.